Vettel extends F1 lead over sporting Hamilton

 (CNN)Sebastian Vettel will go into Formula One's mid-season break with a 14-point lead after winning the Hungary Grand Prix Sunday with closest rival Lewis Hamilton back in fourth place after a sporting gesture.

-Vettel drove a flawless race from pole position to secure his fourth win of the season, his Ferrari teammate Kimi Raikkonen taking second place at the Hungarogring.
+Vettel drove a flawless race from pole position to secure his fourth win of the season, his Ferrari teammate Kimi Raikkonen taking second place at the Hungaroring.

 But it was far from straightforward for the German, whose car suffered from steering problems which saw his early advantage whittled away as Raikkonen kept station behind him.